What are the major machine learning problems and how to solve them. A practical guide to solving real-world machine learning problems.

 But there’s almost an unspoken problem with these buzzwords, these holy grails; as much as every company would love to have them incorporated into their product in some manner, it’s just …too much work.
-Too complicated, too expensive.
+Common machine learning problems: too complicated, too expensive.
 Whether it’s a small team working on a webapp, or a multi-million-dollar company, there seems to be an almost comedic paradox when you look at how many companies would like to have machine learning used in their process, versus how many actually do it.
 A figure often reported is less than 9% of companies that could implement machine learning, actually do it .
 Whilst this number is on the rise, it’s still amazing that a technology that has been around for a while, that has been proven, and that is seen as extremely beneficial, has relatively so little implementation.

-However, I’ve found that problems start before we even reach the typical issues usually brought up, before concerns of data availability or costs are even considered.
+However, I’ve found that machine learning problems start before we even reach the typical issues usually brought up, before concerns of data availability or costs are even considered.
 When I first got into machine learning, I was blown away by its potential, even if the time and effort to become competent at it were large, the benefits seemed worth it.
 So, I was just as surprised when I learned a large number of companies were not even considering using it.
 I asked around for an answer to this paradox of “we want it” versus “we have no plans to use it”.
 I found the answer was actually quite simple and understandable; the vast majority of companies and teams that I asked just didn’t know how machine learning could benefit them.
 Which makes a lot of sense.
 If you don’t have someone that knows something about machine learning to advise you, then it is unlikely you can identify exactly how ML can benefit you.
 Worse, you’ll probably not even investigate how it could help, which I believe explains the low figures of ML adoption.
 So, we end up in a chicken-egg scenario, you need someone with ML experience to begin understanding how ML can benefit you, and of course, such a person won’t exist unless you know how ML can benefit you.

 When talking to some companies that reached this point, their implementation of ML was…verbose, but out of necessity.
 They had everything ready and working from an ML perspective but were training and modifying their models locally and uploading the predicted data to whatever cloud provider they were using, rather than having everything contained in one place.
-The issue was scalability, deployment, automation, and resilience to time.
+The machine learning problems were scalability, deployment, automation, and resilience to time.
 The last one consisting mostly of model maintenance, monitoring, updates, and modification as datasets expand and new data becomes available.
 These issues are much more difficult to solve and will take a time to resolve.
 However, I believe with the increase in AI orchestration platforms, this will continue to be addressed and solutions presented.

 Machine learning can be complicated, machine learning on the cloud can be extremely complicated.
 But it doesn’t have to be.
 It is more than worth the time and energy to focus on these issues and make ML more accessible to the those who have yet to adopt it.